What is the Communications Unit?

 - A trainee has three (3) years to complete and submit their PTB and supporting.

-4 ) Candidates must submit the request for recognition along with all required documentation described in the SOG to the Office of Emergency Communications (OEC) for review by the COMU WG.
+4 ) Candidates must submit the request for recognition along with all required documentation described in the SOG to the Office of Emergency Communications (OEC) for review by the CQRB.

-5 ) The COMU WG will review the candidate’s documentation to determine eligibility for recognition in accordance with the SOG.
+5 ) The CQRB will review the candidate’s documentation to determine eligibility for recognition in accordance with the SOG.
 The candidate may be asked to provide additional information or documentation if necessary.

 7 ) After initial recognition is obtained, the candidate must comply with the provisions contained in the SOG to maintain and renew the recognition status for the desired Communications Unit positions to ensure active participation.